sktime/sktime/docs/source/get_involved/governance.rst

 Tenure also ends automatically when a CC member's tenure as core developer ends, e.g., through resignation or inactivity.

-CC members can be removed from the CC by an 80% majority of CC members.

 Communications
 ^^^^^^^^^^^^^^